-In April 2024, the Board approved, pursuant to the terms of the Director Compensation Policy, the grant of the annual RSUs under the Director Compensation Policy to each of the four non-employee directors of the Company then serving on the Board.
-The Director Compensation Policy provides for a grant of stock options or \$50,000 worth of RSUs at the beginning of each fiscal year for current non-employee directors then serving on the Board, and for a grant of stock options or \$75,000 worth of RSUs for a newly elected non-employee director, with each RSU priced at the average for the closing prices for the five days preceding and including the date of grant, or \$1.52 per share for the April 2024 RSU grants.
-As a result, in April 2024 the four eligible directors were each granted an RSU in the amount of 32,894 shares under the 2020 Plan.
-The RSUs are subject to vesting in four equal installments, with 25% of the restricted stock units vesting on each of June 30, 2024, September 30, 2024, December 31, 2024, and March 31, 2025, subject in each case to the director's Continuous Service (as defined in the 2020 Plan), through such dates.
+In April 2025, our Board of Directors approved, pursuant to the terms of the Director Compensation Policy, the grant of the annual RSUs under the Director Compensation Policy to each of the four non-employee directors of the Company then serving on the Board of Directors.
+The Director Compensation Policy provides for a grant of stock options or \$50,000 worth of RSUs at the beginning of each fiscal year for current non-employee directors then serving on the Board of Directors, and for a grant of stock options or \$75,000 worth of RSUs for a newly elected non-employee director, with each RSU priced at the average for the closing prices for the five days preceding and including the date of grant, or \$2.80 per share for the RSUs granted in April 2025.
+As a result, in April 2025 the four eligible directors were each granted an RSU in the amount of 17,858 shares under the Company's 2020 Equity Incentive Plan, or the 2020 Plan.
+The RSUs are subject to vesting in four equal installments, with 25% of the restricted stock units vesting on each of June 30, 2025, September 30, 2025, December 31, 2025, and March 31, 2026, subject in each case to the director's Continuous Service (as defined in the 2020 Plan), through such dates.
 Vesting will terminate upon the director's termination of Continuous Service prior to any vesting date.